 |Woman Sitting with a Parasol by Aristide Maillol - 1895.|

+In an age when respectable women generally did not wear make-up, the clarity of a lady’s complexion was considered to be one of the principal components of her beauty.
+To that end, Victorian women employed a great many methods to keep their skin soft, smooth, and blemish free.
+In today’s article, we look at a few of those methods, from the most basic soap and water washes to 19th century iodine facials, arsenic creams, and patent cosmetics that reached the heights of Victorian quackery.
 To begin with, the Victorians believed a woman’s complexion was a direct result of her lifestyle and her state of mind.
 Beauty manuals, lady’s magazines, and medical journals all emphasized the importance of healthy living and a cheerful attitude.
 An 1849 issue of the Water Cure Journal declares:

 “The best way of securing a good complexion is to lay in a stock of good health and good temper, and take care to keep up the supply…We know of no cosmetic equal to the sunny smile.
 It gives the grace of beauty to the swarthy hue, and makes even freckles and pockmarks passable.”Victorians also believed that, for women, excess of any kind – whether it be good or bad – was harmful to the skin.
 Published in 1841, the Handbook of the Toilette states: